By Texas Homesteader ~

 I folded it all together just until it was blended.
 In mere minutes it was time to make cookies!

-For forming the cookies I used my smallest cookie scoop, I believe it measured about a tablespoon of batter for each cookie.
+For forming these cookies I used my smallest cookie scoop I had, I believe it measured about a tablespoon of batter for each cookie.

 It took me two baking sheets to hold all the cookies, and some cookies had to be placed close enough together on the baking sheet that they spread as they baked & ended up touching each other.

 You want to try to get them about 2” apart from each other because they will spread as they bake.
 In my case, I’ll be using the few baked-together cookies for my taste-tester RancherMan.
 He doesn’t mind at all!

 Using my approximately tablespoon-sized scoop, this recipe made 36 cookies.
 I’ll use some for my banana pudding and some will be crushed to sprinkle on top – just for looks.
-The rest will go for cookie treats for RancherMan & me.
+The rest will go for cookie treats for RancherMan & myself.